 Which plants can I grow in Nashville?

 Capital of Tennessee and one of the homes of country music, Nashville is a gem in terms of trendy scenes and culture.
 With any number of historic venues, locals and visitors alike have no shortage of entertainment, and the southern hospitality is sure to make any feel welcome in this city.
 Particularly welcome are any aspiring gardeners looking to put the beneficial climate to full use, as Nashville falls a great area for gardening!
-Fruit, warm and cold season veggies, flowers, and lots of options for landscaping are all options here, so let's dive right in to see what makes Nashville perfect for all of your growing aspirations:
+Fruit, warm and cold season veggies, flowers, and lots of options for landscaping are all options in Tennessee plant zones, so let's dive right in to see what makes Nashville perfect for all of your growing aspirations:

 Which Plants Grow Well in Nashville?

 With it's warm, welcoming climate, finding all manner of plants for your garden will only be difficult in terms of the variety available to you!
 A great place to find inspiration and insight is at one of the city's local parks, nurseries, or gardens.
 They're filled with plants that have adapted to the climate and proven they can thrive with minimal maintenance in the native soil.
-By staying cognizant of any extremes in heat or cold, you'll have a concrete growing season that's sure to yield abundant growth, especially since overwintering is far easier in Nashville than in other areas.
+By staying cognizant of any extremes in heat or cold, you'll have a concrete growing season that's sure to yield abundant growth, especially since overwintering is far easier in Nashville hardiness zones than in other areas.
 To get you started, we have collected a few suggestions for you to consider!

 Indian Pink (Spigelia marilandica): This flowering perennial is really easy to grow in Nashville as long as you put it in well-draining soil in partial or full shade!
 You will often see this plant under the shade of trees or along streams, with its unique blooms showing in June.
 The flowers have a red flower with a yellow interior, sprouting into a star shape near the top.
 This unique shape adds beauty to any space and does excellent in areas of your yard shaded by trees, fences, or overhangs.